County-by-county guide to 2023 Ulster Championship

 Carr resigned last month after just five months in charge as Donegal struggled in their Football League campaign.

-Aiden O'Rourke, a part of Carr's backroom team, has stayed on as interim manager and he has the task of preparing the team for a quarter-final meeting with Down on 23 April.
+Aidan O'Rourke, a part of Carr's backroom team, has stayed on as interim manager and he has the task of preparing the team for a quarter-final meeting with Down on 23 April.

 Already without 2012 All-Ireland winning captain Michael Murphy, who retired from inter-county football last year, new skipper Paddy McBrearty has not played since injuring his hamstring against Tyrone in early February.
 Ciaran Thompson, however, did regain his fitness to play a part in the league.